gio8tisu/GAN-PoC/README.md

 or:
 `python adversarial.py --model-path=</path/to/outout/file> NUMBER_OF_SAMPLES_PER_EPOCH train`

-To train and save a generative model use:
+To generate samples using a trained generative model use:
 `python naive.py --model-path=</path/to/saved/model> NUMBER_OF_GENERATED_SAMPLES generate`
 or:
 `python adversarial.py --model-path=</path/to/saved/model> NUMBER_OF_GENERATED_SAMPLES generate`